peey/ugly-tiny-infix-macro/README.md

 You can use various operators (which is just a fancy name for a function) at once and they're grouped according to the precedence.

 Default precedence of operators that ships with the project is taken from the [C++ standard](http://en.cppreference.com/w/cpp/language/operator_precedence).
+Check the `default-operator-precedence-alist.lisp` file for a full list of operators available by default.
 Check out the section on customizing the list of operators and their priorities if you wish to do so.

     ($ 1 + 2 *  3)      ; gets converted to (+ 1 (* 2 3))
     ($ 1 < 2 and 2 < 3) ; gets converted to (AND (< 1 2) (< 2 3))